tanzu-end-to-end/tko-workshop/workshop/content/exercises/02-implement-policy.md

 - Add a new rule and take a look at the other Image based policies that can be applied.

-Let's try to deploy `BusyBox` image on the namespace `tko-image-policy ` in the cluster `gke-psp-demo`
+Let's try to deploy `BusyBox` image on the namespace `tko-image-policy ` which is part of the cluster `gke-psp-demo`

+- Go to the Workshop tab

-- Make sure the namespace exists on the cluster
+- Make sure the namespace `tko-image-policy` exists on the cluster
 ```execute
 kubectl --kubeconfig=kubeconfig-gke-psp-demo.yaml get ns
 ```